-3.6.7 RAS regulation
+3.6.8 RAS regulation

-For the 24.1-24.15 GHz, the nearby 23.6-24.0 GHz band, subject to footnote RR No. 5.340, with its RAS allocation is considered here.
+For the WPT system in the 24.1-24.15 GHz band described here, the nearby 23.6-24.0 GHz band, subject to footnote RR No. 5.340, with its RAS allocation is considered here.

-3.6.8 RAS Discussion
+3.6.9 RAS Discussion

-The analysis deals with use of segments of the 24.1-24.150 GHz ISM bands for Beam WPT.
+The analysis in Section A2.3 of Annex 2 deals with use of segments of the 24.1-24.150 GHz ISM bands for Beam WPT.
 It is recognized in the Radio Regulations that radio astronomy receivers employ “exceptionally high sensitivity” (29.1-4).
 At the same time, radio astronomy observatories are often located in remote sites, with some degree of control over emissions near RAS stations (RR No. 29.6).
 This fact affords additional options and protection of RAS operations from ISM transmitters in nearby bands, in conjunction with administrations taking practicable steps to allow such operation.
 Some of these steps and options are also detailed in Article 29 of the RR.

 With respect to operation of WPT systems and impacts to RAS sites, it is assumed individual administrations employ such steps as are necessary and useful to allow operation in conformance with the Radio Regulations.
 While administrations generally do not limit the possible locations of ISM devices, US presently prohibits low power unlicensed transmitters/short-range devices in radio quiet zones that surround some radio astronomy facilities.